 GRAPES AND WINE AS SYMBOLS OF REDEMPTION IN NATIVITIES

 A bunch of grapes or the wine itself are often present in Renaissance images of the Virgin and Child.
 Symbols foreshadowing the Eucharist, they remind viewers of the earthly nature of Christ and his death on the Cross for the redemption of sinners.
 To illustrate this theme, the Virtual Wine Museum presents the work of four artists of the time: German painters Lucas Cranach the Elder and his son, Lucas Cranach the Younger; plus the unnamed Master of the Female Half-Lengths and Joos Van Cleve, both Flemish painters of the Anvers School.

-VIRGIN AND CHILD WITH A BUNCH OF GRAPE, Lucas Cranach the Elder 1509-1510 - Museo Thyssen-Bornemisza, Madrid
+VIRGIN AND CHILD WITH A BUNCH OF GRAPE, Lucas Cranach the Elder 1509/10 - Museo Thyssen-Bornemisza, Madrid, Spain

 MADONNA AND CHILD Lucas Cranach the Elder ca. 1520 - Pushkin Museum of Fine Arts, Moskow, Russia

-VIRGIN AND CHILD WITH GRAPES Lucas Cranach the Younger, 1525-1530 - Private Collection
+VIRGIN AND CHILD WITH GRAPES Lucas Cranach the Younger, after 1537 - Private Collection

-VIRGIN AND CHILD Lucas Cranach the Younger Museum of Jean-Paul II Collection, Warsaw, Poland
+VIRGIN AND CHILD Lucas Cranach the Younger (workshop of) mid 16th century - Museum of Jean-Paul II Collection, Warsaw, Poland